Another example of preserving a movie… from its director…

 The best thing about the Ultimate Director's Cut DVD, is the documentary with it.
 Like watching The Monster Squad special edition on the same weekend, it was sometimes painful to 'catch up' with people after several decades.
 The Warriors' leader Michael Beck is barely recognisable.
 One suspects that starring in Xanadu was not a good way to build on his success, and this is the first time I’ve seen him in anything in 25 years.

-The Warriors is highly recommended, but once again, the DVD isn’t the version that was shown in the cinemas.
-For the moment, it’s another instance of the new DVD release being unable to replace the old (I'm hanging onto it, thank you).
-This new cut is available on DVD, HD-DVD and Blu-Ray.
+The Warriors is still highly recommended, but once again, the Director's Cut isn’t the version that was originally shown in cinemas.
+For the moment, it’s another instance of a new release unable to replace the old.
+I'm hanging onto this one (above) thank you very much.
+The new cut is available on DVD as well as HD-DVD and Blu-Ray, dammit.

 Do you want to know more?